bsde1234/refire-app/README.md

 Wrapper for [react-free-style](https://github.com/blakeembrey/react-free-style), your styles will be automatically inserted to a style tag at app's root level with unique classnames.

+Styles can be defined as plain JS objects, this means you can use libraries like [color](https://github.com/Qix-/color) or [prefix-lite](https://github.com/namuol/prefix-lite) to enhance your styles.

 ```js
 import React, { Component } from 'react'
 import { styles } from 'refire-app'